CarlosADuranVIllalobos/Tuning-Multivariable-Controller/README.md

-# Tuning-Multivariable-Controller
+v# Tuning-Multivariable-Controller
 Comparison of different tuning approaches for multivariable data

 The code is divided in 2 folders: MPC(Model Predictive Control) and B2B(Batch-to-Batch Optimisation).
+The objective of the B2B optimisation is to obtain an optimal feeds starting with suboptimal initial feeds.
+The objective of the MPC is to reduce variability by modifing an optimal feed.
 The subfolders, scripts and functions are described below:

 - Subfolder Indpensim: Provides the functions to run the simulation.